lime-rt/lime/doc/usermanual.rst

 Magnetic field
 ~~~~~~~~~~~~~~

-The magnetic field subroutine contains a description of the magnetic
+This is an optional function which contains a description of the magnetic
 field.
 The return type of this subroutine is a three component vector,
 with components for the x, y, and z axis.
 The magnetic field only has an
 effect for continuum polarization calulations, that is, if